sternmotor/dude/README.md

       3.6M /var/lib/mlocate/mlocate.db
     231.8M total

-All entries < `1.2MiB` are not displayed.
+In this example, all entries < `1.2MiB` are not displayed.
 Directories which are parents of displayed sub-entries are shown only if their content size (size minus displayed sub-entries) is bigger than `1.2MiB`.

 `dude` does not cross filesystem mounts.
 This allows for fast check of e.g. `/` filesystem without stepping into virtual kernel filesystems or network mounts.